lasantha57/guardrailsio-challenge/README.md

 - *`docker ps`* List all runing images
 - *`docker images`* List all images
 - *`docker system prune`* Delete all unused containers and images

+# Additional Information
+- Didn't focus on unit tests for both frontend and backend
+- Only added the basic route validations
+- Tried using nginx
+- Checked for security vulnerabilities in open source libraries
+- Assumed that Findings will be submitted through json input
+- No validation messages in frontend
+- used reactstrap for UI components
+- used bootstrap as UI framework